openmodelingfoundation/awesome-modeling-practices/README.md

 An opinionated list of resources to help modelers follow good modeling practices.
 Developed by the Early Career Scholars Working Group of the Open Modeling Foundation.

+Contributions are welcomed!
+Please read our [Contribution Guidelines](CONTRIBUTING.md) before submitting your Pull Request.

 ## Contents
 * [Modeling Principles](#modeling-principles)
 * [Modeling Standards](#modeling-standards)